developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/importconfig/index.md

 ### Result Codes

-After an `IMPORT_PROFILE` intent is sent, DataWedge broadcasts a result intent with the  status (success or failure) of the import.
+After an `IMPORT_CONFIG` intent is sent, DataWedge broadcasts a result intent with the  status (success or failure) of the import.
 Result info is returned as an ArrayList of bundles containing `RESULT_CODE` and `RESULT_CODE_INFO` sections to describe the additional information.

 * **RESULT_CODE -** CONFIG_FILE_NOT_EXIST
 * **EMPTY_FOLDER_PATH –** Specified `FOLDER_PATH` is empty or not specified